LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/git/remote-repository.rst

 For the examples in this book, we refer to the default branch as ``main``.
-However, depending on the Git settings on your computer, you might see a different name.
-This can cause problems, because GitHub uses ``main`` for all new repositories.
-To keep our work clear, we should make the local and remote names match.
+However, depending on the Git settings on your computer, you might see a different one.
+This won't affect the performance of your project in any way.
+That said, GitHub defaults to ``main`` for all new repositories.
+To keep our work clear, we should match our local and remote branch names.

 .. admonition:: Try It!